-I have audited the financial report of Environment Institute Of Australia and New Zealand Inc. which comprises the statement of financial position as at 30 June 2019, the statement of profit or loss or other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the certification by members of the Board.
+We have audited the financial report of the Environment Institute of Australia and New Zealand Inc (the "Entity"), which comprises the statement of financial position as at 30 June 2022, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements comprising a summary of significant accounting policies and other explanatory information, and the Committee' certification on the annual statements giving a true and fair view of the financial position and performance of the Entity.

-In my opinion, the financial report of Environment Institute of Australia and New Zealand Inc. has been prepared in accordance with Division 60 of the Australian Charities and Not-for-Profits Commission Act 2012, including
+In our opinion, the accompanying financial report of the Entity is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:

-- a) giving a true and fair view of the institute's financial position as at 30 June 2019 and of its financial performance for the year then ended; and - b) complying with Australian Accounting Standards and Division 60 of the Australian Charities and Not-for-Profits Commission Regulations 2013.
+- (a) giving a true and fair view of the Entity's financial position as at 30 June 2022 and of its financial performance for the year then ended; and - (b) complying with Australian Accounting Standards Simplified Disclosures and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.